iWuna/FE13-master/README.md

 [click](http://www.mediafire.com/download/fdlmc67zwwyw26d/Fallout13OST.zip)

+Also Fallout Equestria music is:
+1. SkyBolt - 99 Problems
+2. Wasteland Wailers - Fly Like You
+3. Novaking - Boulevard of Broken Dreams
+4. Love Me Cherelee (Fallout Equestria performed)

 ## Disclaimer

 **Note: This is not associated with Bethesda Softworks in any way!
-Fallout 13 is neither a trademark, nor a commercial product.
+Fallout Equestria 13 is neither a trademark, nor a commercial product.
-2017 Bethesda Softworks LLC.
+2019 Bethesda Softworks LLC.
 Trademarks belong to their respective owners.**

 ## LICENSE